2020 NWSL Challenge Cup Championship: Broadcasting

 The match aired on CBS and CBS All Access in the United States and Canada, and on Twitch internationally.
-Jenn Hildreth and Lori Lindsey served as play-by-play announcer and analyst respectively on CBS, while Mike Watts and Jen Cooper did the same on Twitch.
+Jenn Hildreth and Lori Lindsey served as play-by-play announcer and analyst respectively on CBS, reporting remotely, while Mike Watts and Jen Cooper did the same on Twitch.
 Marisa Pilla was the on-field reporter.
+Most of the show's production staff operated off-site, including a fully remote integration model production, due to the impact of the COVID-19 pandemic on television in the United States.

 CBS Sports soccer reporter Sandra Herrera and studio host Sherree Burruss hosted the pre- and post-game shows on CBS Sports HQ along with Aly Wagner.
 Alex Morgan also joined the pregame show.

+The match registered a 0.44 Nielsen rating and 653,000 viewers, becoming the league's largest-ever domestic broadcast audience.
+The match viewership represented a 293-percent increase over the 2019 NWSL Championship match.